ComplianceAsCode/content/docs/templates/template_reference.md

         should be remedied to.
 When  the **sysctlval** parameter is not a list this parameter is optional.

+    -   **missing_static_pass** - if set to `true` the check will pass if the setting for the given **sysctlvar** is not present in sysctl configuration files.
+In other words, the check will pass if the system default isn't overriden by configuration.
+Default value: `false`.

     -   **operation** - operation used for comparison of collected object with **sysctlval**.
 Default value: `equals`.